microsoft/vscode-docs/docs/cpp/cmake-linux.md

 Although you'll use VS Code to edit your source code, you'll compile and debug the source code using the compiler and debugger installed on your system.

-For example, for this tutorial on Ubuntu, we'll use the GCC compiler and GDB to debug.
+For this tutorial on Ubuntu, we'll use the GCC compiler and GDB to debug.
 These tools are not installed by default on Ubuntu, so you need to install them.
 Fortunately, that's easy.

 ### Check if GCC is installed